AndrienkoAleksandr/che-machine-exec/README.md

 }
 ```

  Save workspace config and run workspace.
-When workspace will be running you will see Theia IDE.
-Then you can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-che-theia-terminal-extension) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)
+When workspace will be running You will see Theia IDE.
+Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-che-theia-terminal-extension) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)

 # Prepare Eclipse CHE to deploy